 Add Tcat Server Capabilities to an Existing Tomcat Install

 Use this procedure to add Tcat Server Monitoring and Management capabilities to an existing instance of the open source Tomcat server.
-Please send us comments or questions: email@example.com
+You can send comments or questions to email@example.com.

 This process explains how to install the Tcat Server on an existing Tomcat server instance, and to use the Administration Console to register, manage, and monitor that server.

 This process requires one or more existing Tomcat instances, as well as an installed instance of Tcat Server with the Administration Console on the same machine or on a different machine.
 If you use more than one machine, these machines must have TCP network connectivity from the Console to the Tomcat machines you want to manage.
 The Console must be able to open initial connections over either HTTP (8080 by default) or AJP (8009 by default), and then over the Tcat Agent secure port (51443 by default).
 All of these port numbers are configurable.